Earl Grey Tea Pickles

 - Combine the peppercorns, salt, and garlic in a small bowl.

-Tightly pack the cucumbers and peppercorn mixture into a 1-gallon jar.
-Add the starter culture or kefir whey and the tea bags and fill the jar with filtered water to cover the cucumbers but leave 1 to 2 inches of headspace for them to bubble and ferment.
+- Tightly pack the cucumber and peppercorn mixture into jars evenly.
+Add the starter culture or kefir whey and the tea bags.
+Fill the jar with filtered water to cover the cucumbers but leave 1 to 2 inches of headspace for them to bubble and ferment.

-Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 3 days.
+- Seal the jars and let them sit on your kitchen counter, out of direct sunlight, for 3 days.

 - After 3 days, remove the tea bags and place them in the refrigerator.

 - You can let them slowly continue fermenting in the fridge for an additional 3 days for a more intense flavor if desired!

 Storage note: They are ready to eat after three days but will keep fermenting and age much like a fine wine.
 I like them at about 1 to 2 weeks but they will last nine months in your refrigerator.